Swimming, gym and outdoor safety

 - Activities that are offered to young people who are accompanied by their parents or guardians.

 - Activities offered by voluntary associations to their members, or by schools to their pupils.

 - Activities that are not specified in the regulations, such as high ropes courses or zorbing.

 The activity provider's duty under the regulations

 The primary duty of the activity provider is to ensure the safety of young people using activity facilities.
-To be able to comply with this duty, providers must have in place a safety management system that involves a systematic approach to recognising risks and making sure something is done to control them.
+To be able to comply with this duty, providers must have a safety management system in place that involves a systematic approach to recognising risks and ensuring something is done to control them.